amogh3892/Environmental-sound-recognition-using-combination-of-spectrogram-and-acoustic-features/README.md

 The Frieburg-106 dataset was collected using a consumer level dynamic cardioid microphone.
 It contains 1,479 audio based human activities of 22 categories.

+All the models are trained on SVM classifier with “rbf” kernel and the cost parameter “C” set to 1e4.

 ![alt text](https://github.com/amogh3892/Environmental-sound-recognition-using-combination-of-spectrogram-and-acoustic-features/blob/master/Images/table1_results.png)

 ![alt text](https://github.com/amogh3892/Environmental-sound-recognition-using-combination-of-spectrogram-and-acoustic-features/blob/master/Images/table2_results.png)